buh2003/SpikeSortingPCA_DBSCAN/README.md

 IMPORTANT: Export data in the following order: Raw trace, Force Trace, Displacement Trace.

 IMPORTANT: Select demo based on indenter used (GerlingIndenter, AuroraIndenter)

+Three demos are provided for each indenter:

+1) Spike Sorting Demo (start here)

+2) S